feddelegrand7/ralger/README.md

 <!-- badges: end -->

-The goal of ralger is to …
+The goal of ralger is to facilitate web scraping in R.

 ## Installation